Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Tiling by Congruent Equilateral Pentagon

 By $f\ge 16$, we have $\delta\le\frac{1}{2}\pi$.
 We will have two inequality restrictions on $f$.

-Since the angle arrangement is $A3$, the pentagon is given by Figure \ref{pentagons}.
-We have $a<\pi$ because otherwise any two adjacent edges would intersect at two points.
-We may determine arcs $x$ and $y$ by the cosine laws
+The $A3$ arrangement means the pentagon is $\pentagon ABDEC$, given by the first of Figure \ref{emt_construct}.
+We recall $a<\pi$ by the simple pentagon requirement.
+Let $u$ and $v$ be the arcs of length $<\pi$ connecting $A,C$ and connecting $B,C$.
+We may determine the arcs $u$ and $v$ by the cosine laws

-The inequality $y-x\le a$ then defines a region on the rectangle $(a,\delta)\in (0,\pi)\times (0,\frac{1}{2}\pi]$.
+The inequality $u-v\le a$ then defines a region on the rectangle $(a,\delta)\in (0,\pi)\times (0,\frac{1}{2}\pi]$.
 As shown by Figure \ref{casespecialB}, for $0<a\le\frac{1}{2}\pi$, this already implies $f<26$.